 Substantial increase or decrease in income

-Child turning 18 or graduating high school
+A child turning 18 or graduating high school

-Substantial change in health insurance expenses for the child
+The substantial change in health insurance expenses for the child

-Substantial change in care expenses for the child
+A substantial change in care expenses for the child

-Changes warranting a modification of timesharing are fact intensive and also must be in the best interests of the child(ren).
-Certainly if there are issues involving the safety of the children the decision to pursue can be clear.
+Changes warranting a modification of timesharing are fact-intensive and also must be in the best interests of the child(ren).
+Certainly, if there are issues involving the safety of the children the decision to pursue can be clear.
 However, there are many other circumstances that are not as clear and will depend greatly on the facts and unique circumstances of your case.

 Under Florida law, there is no magic age where the child can decide where he or she wants to live.
-In fact it can be incredibly harmful to put the child in that position so don’t even ask.
+In fact, it can be incredibly harmful to put the child in that position so don’t even ask.
 That being said there are some circumstances depending on the age and maturity of the child where their preferences can be considered.
 Whether and to what extent the child is involved can be very tricky and can backfire on a parent if the Court believes you have inappropriately involved the child in the litigation.
 Thus, it is best to seek the guidance of a professional when you believe a modification action may be appropriate.

-The lawyers at the Heskin Martinez Law Group have over 20 years experience dealing with these issues and have seen what can warrant modification and what is not worth pursuing.
+The lawyers at the Heskin Martinez Law Group have over 20 years of experience dealing with these issues and have seen what can warrant modification and what is not worth pursuing.